gjbex/training-material/Python/README.md

 1. `style.md`: some style tips based on code reviews and observations in the field
 1. `Vtk`: examples of using the KitWare VTK library.
+1. `WxPython`: some illustrations of GUI developlement using the Python bindings for Wx.
+1. `XmlGenerator`: code to generate a random XML documents.